SoWieMarkus/wheelgpt/README.md

 Viewers can use the `!lb` command in chat to get a quick link to the leaderboard, or use `!lb <username>` to check a specific user's position and points.

 The leaderboard encourages friendly competition among viewers and adds a persistent progression element to the guessing game, making each stream more engaging for regular participants.
+(And more YEK ofc)

 ### Map